 - By cooking extra at home, you can control the ingredients.
 For example, you can use less sugar or add pureed vegetables in a dish for your own nutritional needs.

-- Think about your children store their lunches.
+- Think about how your children store their lunches.
 If there are cubbies, but no refrigeration, make sure you freeze a water bottle or bag of fruit to keep food cold.

 Packing healthy snacks and food for your children seems like a daunting task.
-However, making a few substitutions and slight changes to existing recipes can keep a lunch not only healthy, but also interesting to your children.
+However, making a few substitutions and slight changes to existing recipes can keep a lunch not only healthy but also interesting to your children.

 Leave a Reply